 Soon after the release of the hit movie ‘Straight Outta Compton’, Dr. Dre, a former member of the group NWA, the group for which the movie is based on, became the center of the subject of domestic violence against women.
 Michel’le and Dee Barnes, women with whom Dre had relationships with, spoke out against the movie for omitting out his past violence against women.
 Dre has since publicly apologized for his actions.
 But it seems not a lot of people have bought it.
 Many believed it was a publicity stunt to maintain his ‘safer’ image.

 Dr. Dre’s domestic violent past is the talk of the day among many in the liberal news circuits as it should be.
-The conversation has been ignited the same way it has for Chris Brown, Floyd Merriweather and Ray Rice, to name a couple.
+The conversation has been ignited the same way it has for Chris Brown, Floyd Merriweather and Ray Rice, to name a few.
 However, it seems that whenever a famous black man is reported or caught beating up women, that’s when society suddenly perks up to talk about the issue of inter-gender violence.
 Despite it being a social issue, black males are the face of domestic violence in the media and society at large.

 Let’s not get it twisted.
 There should be a national movement, if not conversation, as to what to do to stop a worldwide epidemic of misogyny that exists in all cultures.
 And the black community is no exception.
 However, it’s false and misleading to only regulate it to one culture as being exclusive to this problem.
 Painting black males as potential woman beaters and only have that image circulate throughout the world is wrong on so many levels.